 3. Be a problem solver

 Once you have your prospect on the phone, make this time count.
 This is the perfect opportunity to communicate and share ideas on how to quickly resolve problems or address concerns that affect them.
 Be clear and articulate on how you can minimize pain points and add value where there’s a need.
 Often, prospects respond favorably to personalized attention to detail, which will help you have more candid, meaningful conversations that ultimately shorten your sales cycle.

 4. Find reasons to continue communicating value

 Continue to keep your prospects engaged by sending thoughtful notes, updates, relevant articles, case studies, eBooks, and referrals.
 It only takes a few minutes each time, and becoming a valuable resource while staying on their radar will keep your offerings a point of focus.
 Pestering isn’t the goal.
 Offering beneficial information that informs your prospects’ decisions will be welcomed and help maintain communication while building rapport in the process.

 You can also focus on driving quick wins with your prospect.
 If you can break your sales cycle down into smaller steps, you can build value at each step.
 When the prospect moves one step closer in the sales funnel, it can be celebrated with your prospect.
 It will keep them engaged and those wins will result in the prospect moving deeper into the full and ultimately converting to a sale.

-Try incorporating these simple steps into your sales process, and you will not only create a stronger sense of urgency among your prospects but help build the trust, rapport, and satisfaction that will ultimately make the buying journey easier for all involved.
+Try incorporating these simple steps into your sales process optimization strategy, and you will not only create a stronger sense of urgency among your prospects but help build the trust, rapport, and satisfaction that will ultimately make the buying journey easier for all involved.